bluekvirus/Stage.js/HOWTO.md

 ```

 #####Navigate beyond a Context
 When the navigation is at `#navigate/MyContextA/SubViewA/SubViewB...` the router finds `navRegion` in `MyContextA` and shows `SubViewA` in it and then move on to `SubViewA` to show `SubViewB...` in its `navRegion`.
-If, somehow, it can not find the definition of `SubViewA`, the navigation stops on `MyContextA` and triggers `view:navigateTo` event with the remaining subpath starting with `SubViewA/...` on `MyContextA`.
+If, somehow, it can not find the definition of `SubViewA`, the navigation stops on `MyContextA` and triggers `view:navigate-to` event with the remaining subpath starting with `SubViewA/...` on `MyContextA`.
 The same process happens on `SubViewA` if the router can not find `SubViewB...`.

-**Tip**: Use `onNavigationEnd` callback to recover the default content of a context or named layout if you need.
-The `view:navigation-end` event will be triggered on the context or named layout (in addition to `show`) if it is the last one on the navigation path.

 **Note**: *Context*s, *Regional*s (named views) of type `Layout` are all named *Layout*s, they can all appear in the navigation path if they have the `navRegion` property defined.